pivotal/docs-tap/tap-gui/configurator/building.hbs.md

 Where:

 - `DEVELOPER-NAMESPACE` is an appropriately configured developer namespace on the cluster.
-- `ENCODED-TDP-CONFIG-VALUE` is the base64-encoded value that you encoded earlier.
+- `ENCODED-TDP-CONFIG-VALUE` is the Base64-encoded value that you encoded earlier.
 - `TDP-IMAGE-LOCATION` is the location of the Configurator image in the image registry from which you installed Tanzu Application Platform.
 You discovered this location earlier when you [identified your Configurator image](#prep-ident-image).

-> **Important** Depending on which supply chain you're using or how you've configured it, you might
+> **Important** Depending on which supply chain you're using or how you configured it, you might
 > need to add extra sections to your workload definition file to accommodate activities such as
 > testing.